 The Sir Peter Seaman Charity (Registered Charity No 311101) arises from the will of Sir Peter Seaman who died in 1715.
-The Charity is governed by the Trust Deed and by a Scheme of the Charity Commission dated 6th January 1931.
+The Charity is governed by a Scheme of the Charity Commission dated 19th November 1889 as varied be Schemes of the Charity Commission dated 6th January 1931 and 15th March 1932.

-The principal objective of the charity is to provide grants for the promotion of education, including social and physical training of young persons of the City of Norwich who are under the age of 21 and who, in the opinion of the Trustees, are in need of financial assistance.
-Grants are made in accordance with the Trust Deed and within the financial resources of the Charity.
+The principal objective of the charity is to provide grants for the promotion of education, including social and physical training, of young persons of the City of Norwich who are under the age of 21 and who, in the opinion of the Trustees, are in need of financial assistance.
+Grants are made in accordance with the Scheme and within the financial resources of the Charity.

 Grant Application Guidelines